mangepong/Speech-Recognition-Discord-Bot/README.md

 Run `npm install` to install all the necessary packages.
 You'll need to install `ffmpeg` if you don't have it installed.

 You can start the bot with `node bot.js` for the DeepSpeech version or `node ibm_bot.js` for the IBM version.
+For the music bot use `olg.js`.